Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 function x(){
     var i = 1;
-    setTimeout(fucntion(){ //program does not wait it will work on next line console.log(i);
+    setTimeout(function(){ //program does not wait it will work on next line console.log(i);
     }, 1000);